sisl/GridInterpolations.jl/README.md

 x = [0.25, 0.75]  									# point at which to perform interpolation
 ```

-Perform the interpolation on the rectangular grid:
+Perform interpolation on the rectangular grid:
 ```julia
 julia> interpolate(grid,gridData,x)
 5.25